boolsi/boolsi/README.md

 ### `attract` options

 `-t`, `--max-simulation-time` Maximum simulation time.
-If set, simulation stops after this time step even if attractor was not found.
+If set, simulation stops after this time step even if an attractor was not reached.

 `-a`, `--max-attractor-length` Maximum length of attractor to look for.
 If set, attractors longer than this value will be ignored.